Board of Directors

 Anthony Fletcher is the Founder, President & Managing Attorney of Anthony Q. Fletcher, P.C.
 The firm’s activities include corporate finance, corporate transactions, and commercial transactions.
 He was a Professor of Law at New York Law School.
 He has taught at The City College of The City of New York where he was a Fellow at the Colin Powell Center for Policy Studies.
 He has authored several articles on voting rights.
 He is a graduate of Columbia University and Harvard Law School.

-Representing the New York City Council Member for the 7th District – Hon.
+Representing the NYC Council Member for the 7th District – Hon.
 Mark Levine

 Aya Keefe is a results-oriented manager with experience in the public sector, non-profits, and political campaigns.
 She is the Chief of Staff to New York City Council Member Mark Levine representing Council District 7 including Washington Heights, Hamilton Heights, Morningside Heights, Manhattan Valley & the Upper West Side.
 She is responsible for developing and implementing the office strategic priorities as well as overseeing daily operations at City Hall and two district offices.